By Hannah Briggs — updated 18 May 2026

 2. DJI Mini 2 SE — if you want brand-new with warranty

-Why we recommend it: you’re getting DJI build quality, DJI firmware, DJI support, and DJI’s reasonably forgiving newbie flight modes.
+Why we recommend it: You’re getting DJI build quality, DJI firmware, DJI support, and DJI’s reasonably forgiving newbie flight modes.
 The camera is “good enough” for social media.
-It is sub-250g so no registration.
+Sub-250g so no registration.
 You can be unboxing and flying within 90 minutes.

 What’s not great: 2.7K is fine until you watch a Mini 3 owner’s clip side-by-side and then it’s painfully not fine.
 If your budget can stretch, the Mini 3 is worth waiting for stock on.